-This section of the screen allows you to identify the information we will use to search for the question(s) and answer(s) you would like to view.

-# Old version

 This section of the screen allows you to limit where in the system you search for your questions.

 Questions in the system are assigned to 'categories'.
-At the top of the Home page is both an A to Z and a drop down list of categories.
-Clicking onto these shows sub categories and, once a lower level category is chosen, the questions in that category are displayed and can be viewed.
+At the top of the Home page is an A to Z list of categories.
+Clicking on one of these letters shows a list of sub categories starting with that letter and, once a lower level category is chosen, the questions in that category are displayed and can be viewed.

 In most cases when you use the search screen all categories will be searched and questions will be displayed regardless of which category they appear in.
-However, if you have navigated through the categories but have not found what you wanted and then click on the Search button this selection will appear at the bottom of the search screen.
+However, if you have navigated through the categories but have not found what you wanted and then click on the Search button a Category Search option will appear at the bottom of the search screen.

 If you take no action the search will look across all categories as normal.
 However, if you know that the question you require must be in the category you have a selected, or in a sub category underneath that category then select the 'Search category name only' option.
 When the search is carried out the system will look only in that category and any sub-categories underneath it.
 This can be a helpful way to reduce the number of results if your original search is too wide.

-When you click the Search button at either the top or bottom of the screen the search will be carried out according to the criteria you have entered.
+When you click the Search button at the top of the screen the search will be carried out according to the criteria you have entered.